MALWAREBOX::ECOSYSTEM

 Threat intelligence has a shape problem.

 The field produces more indicators, reports and feeds than ever.
 The missing part is not more data.
-The missing part is structure: how campaigns are composed, how infrastructure is routed, how actors make recurring decisions, and how defenders should prioritize what matters.
+The missing part is structure: how campaigns are composed, how infrastructure is routed, how actors make recurring decisions, who is really behind it, and how defenders should prioritize what matters.

 Public frameworks, controlled substrate.

-Models, schemas, query concepts and defensive methodology can be open.
-Continuous operational evidence, private actor notes and decision substrates remain controlled where needed.
+Models, schemas, query concepts, attribution logic and defensive methodology can be open.
+Continuous operational evidence, decision substrates, malware catalogs and dimension weights remain controlled where needed.

 Open where usefulClosed where harmfulFederation-ready